david7169/david7169/README.md

-# 👋 ¡Hola!
-Soy David Muñoz
+# 👋 Hi there!
+I'm David Muñoz

-Soy un entusiasta de la tecnología, el aprendizaje constante y la exploración del mundo digital.
-Actualmente me estoy formando como **QA Engineer** 🧪 después de completar un bootcamp en **TripleTen**, donde adquirí experiencia práctica con herramientas como:
+I'm passionate about technology, continuous learning, and exploring the digital world.
+Currently training as a **QA Engineer** 🧪 after completing a tech bootcamp at **TripleTen**, where I gained hands-on experience with tools like:

 - 💻 SQL
 - 📬 Postman